Laryngospasm

 Laryngospasm is an uncontrolled or involuntary muscular contraction (spasm) of the vocal folds.
 It may be triggered when the vocal cords or the area of the trachea below the vocal folds detects the entry of water, mucus, blood, or other substance.
 It may be associated with stridor or retractions.

 Signs and symptoms

 Laryngospasm is characterized by involuntary spasms of the laryngeal muscles.
 It is associated with difficulty or inability to breathe or speak, retractions, a feeling of suffocation, which may be followed by hypoxia-induced loss of consciousness.
 It may be followed by paroxysmal coughing and in partial laryngospasms, a stridor may be heard.
 It requires prompt identification to avoid possibly fatal complications.
 It may present with loss of end-tidal carbon dioxide (for mechanically ventilated patients), chest or neck retractions and paradoxical chest wall movements.

-The condition typically lasts less than 60 seconds, but in cases partial blocking it may last 20 to 30 minutes and hinder inspiration, while exhalation remains easier.
+The condition typically lasts less than 60 seconds, but in cases of partial blocking it may last 20 to 30 minutes and hinder inspiration, while exhalation remains easier.